johnhw/cardputer_drums/readme.md

 ### Kits
 * `alt+<x>` select drum kit `x` (note: this will cause a delay as the kit is synthesised/loaded)
     * Only kits 1-4 are available w/o an SD card.

+Note: you can create custom sampled kits by placing WAV files in `/bonnethead/kits/base-<n>.kit` on the SD card. (e.g. `/bonnethead/kits/base-9.kit`).
+Each WAV should be named `a.wav` through `y.wav` (any can be omitted, and will just be skipped).
+The kit will be loaded as `9` when you press `alt+9` in this example. `5-9a-z` are available for custom kits (1-4 are synthesised).
+WAV files should be 16-bit, 16KHz mono.

 ### clipboard
 * `fn+d` delete current pattern